MithleshKumarSharmaa/Book-Explorer-App/README.md

 <!------------------------------------------------------------------------------>

-# Read, I’ve implemented both logics.
+# I’ve implemented both logics.
 You can test the app to understand it better, or you can call me if needed.
 I really enjoyed working on this task.

 #  ============= Thank You =============== #